enasequence/read_docs/cli_01.md

 ## Introduction

+Submissions to ENA can be made using the interactive Webin submission service, programmatic Webin submission service and the Webin command line submission service.

-The Webin command line submission interface can be used to validate, upload and submit files to the European Nucleotide Archive (ENA).
+This module gives an introduction to the Webin command line submission interface used to validate, upload and submit files to the European Nucleotide Archive (ENA).

-Webin submission account credentials are required to use the Webin command line submission interface.
+## Registration

+If you have not submitted to Webin before please [register a submission account](reg_01.html).

+## Submission process

 The following types of submissions are supported: